-(1) Saturation: When dissolved anions and cations in an aqueous solution reach a certain concentration, they become saturated and if water is removed by evaporation or if more ions are added to the solution the anions and cations combine to form crystals.
-One example is the precipitation of salt (NaCl = halite = table salt) when seawater evaporates in a pond, lake or embayment.
-The rock produced by accumulation of minerals precipitated from saturated brines is called evaporite (see chapter on sedimentary rocks).

-(2) Phase change (liquid-solid, gas-solid): Crystals can form when the temperature of a liquid drops and the liquid solidifies into a solid - solidification.
+- (1) Saturation: When dissolved anions and cations in an aqueous solution reach a certain concentration, they become saturated, and if water is removed by evaporation or if more ions are added to the solution, the anions and cations combine to form crystals.
+One example is the precipitation of salt NaCl (halite = "table salt") when seawater evaporates in a pond, lake or embayment isolated from the open sea.
+The rock produced by accumulation of minerals precipitated from saturated brines is called evaporite (see chapter on sedimentary rocks). - (2) Phase change (liquid-solid, gas-solid): Crystals can form when the temperature of a liquid drops and the liquid solidifies into a solid solidification.
 This happens when water freezes to form ice.
 It also happens when magma (molten rock) cools and minerals crystallize to form a solid rock, i.e. igneous rock (see chapter on igneous rocks).
 The transformation of a gas into a solid without transiting by the liquid phase is called deposition.

-(3) Biomineralization: Many organisms are capable of precipitating minerals to form a skeleton or shell.
+- (3) Biomineralization: Many organisms are capable of precipitating minerals to form a skeleton or shell.
 Our bones and teeth are mineralized structures.
-In the marine world, the most common biomineral is calcium carbonate (CaCO3).
-It is produced by diverse organisms such as reef corals, coralline algae, mollusks, urchins, sea stars, and foraminifera (one kind of large single-celled organism).
-Another common biomineral is silica (SiO2) and is produced by several groups of marine microorganisms such as radiolarians and diatoms.
+In the marine world, the most common biomineral is calcium carbonate ($CaCO_3$).
+It is produced by diverse organisms, such as reef corals, coralline algae, mollusks, urchins, sea stars, and foraminifera (one kind of large single-celled organism).
+Another common biomineral is silica (SiO_2) and is produced by siliceous sponges and several groups of marine microorganisms such as radiolarians and diatoms.
+Tooth enamel and bones are composed of hydroxyapatite ($Ca_5(PO_4)3(OH)$). - (4) Chemical weathering: change in rock mineralogy at/near Earth's surface (e.g., reactions involving interactions between rocks and rainwater, such as the transformation of orthoclase (K-feldspar), common in granite, into kaolinite, a clay mineral: 2 KAlSi3O8 + 2 H2CO3 + H2O \rightarrow Al2Si2O5(OH)4 + 4 SiO2 + 2 K+ + 2 HCO3-). - (5) Metamorphism: recrystallization of a preexisting rock, when the rock in question is subjected to variations in temperature and pressure (for example, as the rock becomes buried deeper and deeper into the crust) or when the rock is in contact with hot hydrothermal fluid.
+The transformation occurs at the solid state (see chapter on metamorphic rocks).